 Another incredible piece recently removed from a collection and placed on the market.
 This '87 Corniche II Drop Head is a one-owner with only 8k original miles.
 It was purchased new in the San Francisco Bay Area and kept here in climate controlled storage it's entire life.
-Maintenance records go back to new, and all books, manuals, tool kits, as well as both master keys are present.
+Maintenance records go back to new, and all books, manuals, tool kits, door flasks and glasses, as well as both master keys are present.
 The original factory paint shows almost as new with the exception of a few small blemishes on the bumper ends.
 The interior is as new, and the rear seat looks to have never held a passenger.
 The top is perfectly operational, and shows no wear on the canvas.
 All accessories and features are operational as well.
 This is truly the closest example to a new vintage Corniche on the market, and perhaps on the planet.

 Some history about the car: